Lecrapouille/TimedPetriNetEditor/README.md

 `Arcs`.
 In this example, is stored in the json file a Petri net made of two places, one tranisiton and two arcs.
 Places are defined as follow `"identifier, X-coord, Y-coord, number of tokens"`.
-Transitions are defined as follow `"identifier, X-coord, Y-coord"` and Arcs are defined as follow `"identifier origin node, identifier destination node"`.
+Transitions are defined as follow `"identifier, X-coord, Y-coord, angle"` and Arcs are defined as follow `"identifier origin node, identifier destination node"`.

 Places and Transitions: